 Potential sponsors propose a project for review by College of Engineering faculty

-Organizations commit financially to cover project and program costs|
+Organizations commit financially to cover project costs and program fee

-|Industry sponsors||Provide a technical mentor to meet with the team weekly for the duration of the project (January – June)
+Technical mentor meets with the team weekly for project duration (January – June)

-What makes a good project proposal?
+What makes a good proposal?

 - Contains both a design and results phase, culminating in a specific project outcome